Skip to content

 If you’re dealing with knee pain from osteoarthritis and want to avoid or delay surgery, you might be a great candidate for PRP.
 This therapy uses a concentrated sample of your own blood platelets, which are rich in growth factors, to stimulate healing directly in the joint.
 It’s often recommended for individuals with mild to moderate arthritis who haven’t found lasting relief from other treatments like physical therapy or cortisone shots.
 The ideal candidate is someone looking for a solution that works with their body’s natural healing abilities.
 A detailed evaluation, which may include imaging, will help confirm if PRP therapy is a suitable option for your specific stage of arthritis.

-Understanding the Cost and Insurance
+PRP for Knees: What’s the Cost and Does Insurance Cover It?

 It’s important to know that most insurance plans do not cover PRP therapy for knee arthritis, so you should plan for it to be an out-of-pocket expense.
 While this requires an initial investment, many people find the value in the results.
 Studies and patient reports show that a successful treatment can provide significant pain relief and improved function for six to 12 months, or even longer.
 Think of it as an investment in your mobility and quality of life—one that can help you get back to the activities you love without the downtime of surgery.
 We can provide a clear breakdown of the costs during your consultation.